List of Doctors characters introduced in 2000: Joanna Helm

-Joanna Helm, portrayed by Sarah Manners, first appeared on 26 March 2000, and made her last appearance on 1 June 2001.
+Joanna Helm, portrayed by Sarah Manners, first appeared on 26 March 2000 and made her final appearance on 30 May 2001.
 Joanna is a receptionist at the surgery, the first that the surgery had.
-Joanna meets her grandmother Jessie (Marcia Ashton), and when she looks at Jessie's medical records, she finds out that she is dying of a brain tumour.
-Jessie tells Joanna that she knows she is dying and asks Joanna to help her die.
-Joanna helps Jessie die and pretends to be upset when she is told that Jessie died overnight.
-However, when Jessie's nurse takes a look at how she died, she suspects foul play.
-Mac McGuire (Christopher Timothy) is suspected of killing Jessie, but he is later cleared.
-Due to the guilt, Joanna begins taking drugs, stealing them from the surgery.
-She subscribes to more drugs, forging signatures of doctors at the surgery, and eventually takes an overdose, nearly dying.
-She later confesses to the death of her nan, all part of an euthanasia pact, and is dismissed by Mac.

-Development

 Joanna was described as "troubled" and "dippy".
 Manners also opined that Joanna caused "mischief".
 Wales Online described Joanna as "bubbly".
 According to Daily Mirror, Manners "won herself an army of male fans" as Joanna, as she was "flirty".
-Sunday Mail described her storylines, "She was involved in mercy killing, drug addiction and a suicide attempt to name but a few of her spicier plotlines".
+Sunday Mail described her storylines, in which they wrote: "she was involved in mercy killing, drug addiction and a suicide attempt to name but a few of her spicier plotlines".
 Manners said of this, "I got the best storylines in the world in Doctors, my nan died of a brain tumour then it came out I killed her.
 I went mad and was addicted to anti-depressants, forged signatures and tried to kill myself".
-When it was announced that Manners was to join Casualty after she had departed the show, the Sunday Mail said, "That spells trouble for everyone if her medical record is anything to go by" and similarly when Manners joined The Bill after she departed the show, The Metro said that Manners "rose to fame" whilst on the show.